geoschem/geos-chem-shared-docs/supplemental-guides/pm25-pm10-guide.rst

 Particulate matter in GEOS-Chem
 ###############################

-In this Guide we explain how particulate matter is computed in GEOS-Chem.
+In this Guide we explain how particulate matter (PM) is computed in GEOS-Chem 14.7.0 and later versions.
+(For PM definitions in versions prior to 14.7.0, please see the :ref:`pmguide-previous` section.)

 .. _pmguide-pm25: